 Find friends who have similar nutrition goals as you — or at least just a desire to practice healthy eating — and start a group email chain.
 Send an email once a week that invites everyone to share their current struggles and successes, no matter how small.
 Having a space where you can encourage one another, ask questions, and dispense advice makes you feel less alone.

 Similarly, use social media as a positive outlet to support your fitness journey.
 Post before and after photos on Instagram, pin photos on Pinterest of healthy recipes you cooked, connect your workout results to Facebook via apps, and follow health and fitness figures who inspire you on Twitter.

 Each day, take two minutes to jot down what you ate, how you moved, and how your body felt as a result.
-You can also include notes about dishes you loved, new recipes you tried, cravings you had, soreness you felt, how many reps you completed, or challenges you overcame. “[Journaling] can not only help you lose weight or discover food intolerances, but it can also help you fill in nutritional gaps you might not otherwise notice,” says Haynes.
+You can also include notes about dishes you loved, new recipes you tried, cravings you had, soreness you felt, how many reps you completed, or challenges you overcame. “[Journaling] can not only help you lose weight or discover which foods may not agree with you, but it can also help you fill in nutritional gaps you might not otherwise notice,” says Maguire.

 Recording your journey can help you track your progress over time, and hold you accountable when your motivation lags.
 If you have a streak of clean eating and workouts logged, and you have to break that for no good reason, marking a zero in your journal can feel depressing.
 You won’t want to look back on the past year and see a bunch of donut holes, er, zeroes.
 If you can get in the habit of keeping detailed notes on how you respond to the diet plan or exercise regimen you’re following, you’ll start to see what works for you and what doesn’t.
 And, if it you need to make tweaks to your routine if you hit a weight-loss plateau or fall off the health wagon for a little bit, you’ll have a great place to start.